SebastianBocquet/yapoweremu/README.md

 # yapoweremu: yet another emulator for the linear matter power spectrum

-Fast and accurate predictions for the linear matter power spectrum over a wide range of cosmological parameters, including the dark energy equation of state parameter and the sum of neutrino masses.
+`yapoweremu` provides fast and accurate predictions for the linear matter power spectrum over a wide range of cosmological parameters, including the dark energy equation of state parameter and the sum of neutrino masses.
-The emulator can provide the power spectrum for all matter (`tot`, useful for computing quantities like σ<sub>8</sub>), or the power spectrum from cold dark matter + baryons (but not neutrinos, `nonu`, useful for computing the halo mass function).
+The user can choose between the power spectrum for all matter (`tot`, useful for computing quantities like σ<sub>8</sub>) and the power spectrum for cold dark matter + baryons (but not neutrinos, `nonu`, useful for computing the halo mass function).

 The emulator is based on a neural network implemented using pytorch, and is trained on power spectra computed using CAMB.

-(Why) Do we need yet another emulator for the linear power spectrum?
-I found that no existing code provides the `nonu` power spectrum over a sufficiently wide range of parameters.
+**(Why) Do we need yet another emulator for the linear power spectrum?** I found that no existing code provides the `nonu` power spectrum over a sufficiently wide range of parameters.

+**Why is this called an emulator?** The neural net is trained on power spectra computed using CAMB. `yapoweremu` thus emulates running CAMB (nota bene: the emulator does not "emulate the power spectrum", it emulates running CAMB).

 ## Installation